seahorn/crab/README.md

 - C++ compiler supporting c++11
 - Boost and GMP

-Crab is mostly a bunch of C++ header files but it has some libraries.
 To include Crab in your application you just need to include the corresponding C++ header files located at the `include` directory and make sure that you link your application with the Crab libraries (`lib` directory).
 This repository contains a `CMakeLists.txt` that you can adapt for your own needs.

 The `tests` directory contains many examples of how to build CFGs and compute invariants using different abstract domains.
 To install all the tests via `CMake` type:

 	mkdir build && cd build
-    cmake -DCMAKE_BUILD_TYPE=Release `-DENABLE_TESTS=ON` -DCMAKE_INSTALL_PREFIX=run ../
+    cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_TESTS=ON -DCMAKE_INSTALL_PREFIX=run ../
     cmake --build . --target install

 and, for instance, to execute the test `tests/simple/test1.cc` type:

-    cd build/run/tests/simple && ./test1
+    cd run/tests/domains && ./test1

 The Boxes and Apron domains require third-party libraries.
 To avoid the burden to users who are not interested in those domains, the